maurobalbi/glas/README.md

 # glas: Gleam Language Server

 A language server for the [Gleam](https://gleam.run/) programming language.
+Glas tries it's best supporting the user writing gleam, even in the presence of parsing and typechecking errors!

 ## Installation